What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-CrackTree260 \cite{CrackTree}, proposed in 2012, contains 260 pavement images, each captured under natural visible light conditions using an area-array camera \cite{Deepcrack}.
-Each image contains one or multiple crack types.
-While the original publication reports that the resolution for all 260 images is 800×600 \cite{CrackTree}, \href{https://github.com/qinnzou/DeepCrack?tab=readme-ov-file}{the publicly available package} provided by \cite{Deepcrack} contains 206 images at 800×600 resolution and 54 images at 960×720 resolution.
-Pixel-level annotations are created by manually drawing the crack curves.
-To overcome the size limitation of this dataset, some studies adopt data augmentation strategies when using CrackTree260.
-For instance, \cite{Deepcrack} employs a combination of rotations (0 - 90° at 10° intervals), vertical and horizontal flips at each angle, and extraction of five 512×512 subimages (from corners and center) from each flipped image, resulting in a total of 35,100 training images.
+\paragraph{\textbf{CrackTree260:}} CrackTree260 \cite{CrackTree}, proposed in 2012, contains 260 pavement images, each captured under natural visible light conditions using an area-array camera \cite{Deepcrack}.
+Each image contains one or more crack types.
+While \cite{CrackTree} reports a unified resolution for all images at 800×600, \href{https://github.com/qinnzou/DeepCrack?tab=readme-ov-file}{the publicly available package} provided by \cite{Deepcrack} contains 206 images at 800×600 and 54 images at 960×720.
+Pixel-level annotations are manually drawn along the crack curves.
+Due to the size limitation, data augmentation might be needed when using CrackTree260.
+For example, \cite{Deepcrack} employs a combination of rotation, flipping, and multi-region patch extraction, resulting in a total of 35,100 training images.